-• Rain Sensing Auto Wipers
+• Rain Sensing Auto Wipers - If Equipped

 When this feature is selected, the system will automatically activate the windshield wipers if it senses moisture on the windshield.
-To make your selection, press the "Rain Sensing" button on the touchscreen, until a checkmark appears next to the setting, showing that setting has been selected.
-Press the back arrow button on the touchscreen to return to the previous menu.
+To make your selection, press the "Rain Sensing" button on the touchscreen to select from on or off.